How Long Do Solar Panels Last?

 Solar panels are best understood in terms of “how much energy will it produce over time.”
 Most power production rates will decrease (or degrade) over the life of the system, which is typically warrantied for 25 years.
 Most solar panels lose between two percent to three percent of their power in the first year.
 Afterward, according to the National Renewable Energy Laboratory, degradation on a standard solar panel is about 0.5 percent per year.

-Several factors can impact how much a solar panel will degrade.
+Several factors can impact solar panel longevity how they will degrade.
 These include the quality of the solar panel, how they are installed, and general maintenance performed on the system.

 1. Choosing a Quality Panel